 The District continues its program to properly plug abandoned and contaminated wells through well permitting and a cost-share assistance program.
 Well abandonments considered for financial assistance typically include financially constrained public water systems, wells located within a WRCA, and wells within areas delineated under Chapter 62-524, F.A.C.
 (Escambia, Santa Rosa, Jackson, and Leon counties).
 Other projects not meeting the previously listed criteria can also be considered, as appropriate.
-The cost-share program is coordinated with DEP and currently pays up to 50 percent of costs to properly plug and abandon eligible wells.

-During FY 2020-21, approximately 821 permits were issued to plug abandoned or contaminated wells Districtwide.
-Approximately 53 percent of those were in Region II.
+During FY 2021-22, approximately 762 permits were issued to plug abandoned or contaminated wells Districtwide.
+Approximately 44 percent of those were in Region II.
 As there were no requests for financial assistance, permits were issued at no cost to the District other than staff time.